 Crafted in Italy from durable bonded cotton, this coat doesn’t only protect your outfit– it is your outfit.
 And a chic one, at that.
 Coming in a cool, bright white, the A-line shape and double-breasting will ensure you’re a gorgeous ray of autumn sunshine, on an otherwise miserable day.

-Plus, statement lapels and heat-moulded waist pleats make for a true hourglass silhouette, with the option for more impact with the slim leather tie-belt.
+Plus, statement lapels and heat-molded waist pleats make for a true hourglass silhouette, with the option for more impact with the slim leather tie-belt.

 As fashion raincoats go, the Bottega Veneta belted bonded cotton coat more than does the trick.